Several constructions of optimal LCD codes over small finite fields: New ternary LCD codes

-\begin{remark} Although the method 1 in this paper is given by modifying the method in \cite{234-lcD}, we can construct some ternary LCD codes with better parameters compared with \cite{234-lcD}.
+\begin{remark} We can construct some ternary LCD codes with better parameters compared with \cite{234-lcD}.
 For example, the ternary LCD code of the length 37 with the dimension 22 has the minimum distance 8, while the ternary LCD code of the length 37 with the dimension 22 in \cite[Corollary 6.3]{234-lcD} has the minimum distance 7.
 That is to say, the ternary LCD code $C_{[37,22,8]_3}$ we obtained is also considered new.
 The code $C_{[40,29,6]}$ also has better parameters compared with \cite[Corollary 6.3]{234-lcD}. \end{remark}